Citi transfer partners: Emirates just added

 - Online bill payment with points

-You’ll typically want to ignore most of these options because you’ll mostly be getting less than 1 cent per point in value and, in comparison, you can redeem ThankYou points for at least 1 cent each toward through the Citi ThankYou site.
+You’ll typically want to ignore most of these options because you’ll mostly be getting less than 1 cent per point in value and, by comparison, you can redeem ThankYou points for at least 1 cent each through the Citi ThankYou site.

 Depending on which card you have, you can redeem points for 1 cent each as cash back.
 Cash back can be redeemed in $50 or $100 denominations and will be mailed to you as a check.

 Gift cards could also be a good option if they are on sale.
-Sometimes Citi will discount select gift cards by 10% where normally, $25 gift cards can be purchased for only 2,500 points.
+Sometimes Citi discounts select gift cards by 10% where normally, $25 gift cards can be purchased for only 2,500 points.